-A key rule of thumb when shopping online is to check that you’re on an encrypted page.
-Look for a padlock to the left of your page’s URL, which itself should start with “https,” indicating a secure site.
-If you don’t see either, the site you’re on may not be legit.
+A good rule of thumb to follow when shopping online is to check that you’re on an encrypted page.
+Look for a padlock to the left of the page’s URL, which itself should start with “https,” indicating a secure site.
+If you don’t see either, the site you’re on might not be legit.

 5. Suspicious gift cards from third-party sites.

 Another go-to gimmick for scammers is Black Friday gift cards.
 If you find a deal for a greatly gouged gift card or even a coupon offering pennies off your dollar, make sure you’re dealing with a legitimate source.
-Many unsuspecting shoppers have fallen prey to counterfeit or nonactivated cards from sellers that go into radio silence after carrying off with your cash.
+Many unsuspecting shoppers have fallen prey to counterfeit or nonactivated cards from sellers that ghost after carrying off with your cash.

 Rather than risk losing your money to a deal that’s not on the up and up, buy your gift cards directly from retailers or grocery store kiosks.
-And get a receipt that proves it’s correctly activated for use.
+And get a receipt that proves it’s been successfully activated for use.

 How to shop safely on Black Friday and Cyber Monday

 - Stick to trusted, verified websites.
 By relying on the brands you already shop with and trusted Black Friday retailers, you’re in a better position to dodge dirty deals.

 - Take advantage of your bank’s protection.
 Banks employ sophisticated systems to detect potential fraud on debit and credit cards.
 Many guarantee zero liability and reimbursement for unauthorized debit card purchases.
 Yours may also allow shopping through Apple Pay or Android Pay, combining biometrics with other digital safeguards, or even setting up two-step authentication that requires a code from a text message to complete your purchase.

 - Keep an eye on your transactions.
 Regularly monitor transactions on your cards through your online account, and contact your financial institution immediately if you suss out any suspicious spending.